AndresGalaviz/deffjean-hacknroll2016/README.md

 Intuitive control of a AR Drone 2.0 with help of the leap motion and Raspberry Pi to broadcast a live video feed.
 A client fetches the images from the Pi and shows them in a web app (work on face recognition in progress).

+Made at the hackathon Hack&Roll 2016 by Andres Galaviz, Michael Novén and Alejandro Leal Isla Flores.
+More info about the project [here](http://devpost.com/software/flying-cameraman).

 ### Stuff needed
 * AR Drone 2.0
 * Leap Motion device